sldty/kitbag/README.md

 What sorts of communication and collaboration?

 Like the world wide web, Solidarity is composed of pages, which can be shared with others.
-Pages can contain other pages
+Pages can contain other pages and so on.
+Users can share pages, which can be collaborated on in real-time - here's what that might look like:

-> TODO

 ![](https://raw.githubusercontent.com/slightknack/kitbag/master/mock.png)

+Note that this is just one type of page - a document, and that pages can also be chats, videos, spreadsheets, presentations, and so on.

 ### Content
 The first concept to understand in the concept of an *Agent*.
 An agent is a person, a group of people, a bot, or so on, whose identity is verified through public-key cryptography.